 The new frontiers of cruising?
 Luxury and comfort even during adventurous journeys to the most remote places on the planet.
 It’s made possible through the new “Expedition” ships.
 And we are part of it.
 After being involved in the construction of the ship Octantis, Viking’s first “expedition” vessel, last year, we have also completed the work for its sister ship, Polaris.

 The delivery ceremony occurred in Norway at the Vard Søvik shipyard, a Fincantieri company.
 Like its sister ship Octantis, this vessel can accommodate up to 378 guests and is equipped with Polar Class 6 certification, allowing expeditions in polar regions.
 Its special size and structures will enable it to navigate in remote areas along the bays and fjords of the St. Lawrence River in Canada.

 Scandinavian design for polar adventures

-The Library, a classic and refined concept
+The Library: a classic and refined concept

-Next to it, our refined Living room, with its massive windows, the open bookcase and the comfortable sofas, invites you to read and relax while the nearby Mamsen’s offers a taste of Norwegian specialties in a welcoming and refined environment which details, like any other environment of our construction, are treated with extreme attention and with infinite passion.
+Next to it, our refined Living Room, with its enormous windows, open bookshelves, and comfortable sofas, invites guests to read and relax.
+At the same time, the nearby Mamsen’s offers a taste of Norwegian specialties in a cozy and sophisticated environment.
+Like every other area we have constructed, these spaces’ details are meticulously attended to with utmost care and boundless passion.